bar-and-c/electronicsoundmachines/_pages/02_minimodi.md

 ## Enclosure

 I keep seeing an enclosure made of laser cut plywood (or is it MDF they use?).
 I have a plan to talk to someone at Malmö Makerspace to verify if it is possible at all, if it can get sturdy enough, but no action there yet.

+### Keyboard
+Yes, I thought it would be nice with a really simple keyboard, like a touch keyboard or so, but maybe not so simple...

+I first thought one could be built using one of these for each key (but smaller, of course):
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DT6nZsixP0M?rel=0&amp;start=310" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+But then I realized that the pressure sensitivity would be super annoying, really hard to get a clean note.

+There is something called "softpot" which could be used as a ribbon controller, but probably hard to approximate a keyboard with it (not least because the black and white keys would be aligned).

+I read somewhere that capacitive touch is harder than resistive, but I have not investigated further.
+I stopped reading at "hard". :-)

 ### Panel
 As hinted earlier, I do not think it is a good idea to make the panels Eurorack style.
 Putting everything in vertical lines like that is not necessarily the best layout on a regular synth (nor on a Eurorack, but there you have no choice).
 That would be like turning this synth into a kind of Eurorack container, and I fail to see the point.
 Come to think of it, maybe that is one of the most important things to consider – what exactly is the value of this synthesizer?